mukesh0733/NVO_LAB8/README.md

 - Now the tool will apply this sec_group to the already created virtual machines in the objective2.
 ![image](https://user-images.githubusercontent.com/71536049/112732588-7de71400-8f00-11eb-9959-d37bac8c5d5a.png)

-- Error handling at various steps.
+- Error handling added at the various steps.

 -----

 ## Objective: Create_frr_bgp:
-- Already created a base image first for this.
-In the base imagem the bgpd module enabled. if we do not want to make a base image then, we just need to do a start/stop of the container to make into effect this change then.
+- Already created a base image first for frr first.
+In the base imagem the bgpd module needs to be enabled.
+If we do not want to make a base image then, we just need to do a start/stop of the created container, to apply this change.
-- The main module will now calls the create_frr_bgp module.
+- The main module will now execute the create_frr_bgp module.
 - The tool will create a frr.conf file with the desired bgp config details.
 We can read already created files too.
-Need to to little modification for that.
+Need to to little modification for that in future if requires.
-- Now the tool will take this already created 'frr.conf' file and map to the new running container.
+- Now the tool will take this already created 'frr.conf' file, and create a new container.
-- At the end showing varius bgp commands for the neighborship and the network details.
+- At the end, showing varius bgp commands for the neighborship and the network details.
--  Error handling at various steps.
+- Error handling added at the various steps.
 ![image](https://user-images.githubusercontent.com/71536049/112732753-6e1bff80-8f01-11eb-8516-bd6b5dbd303b.png)

 ![image](https://user-images.githubusercontent.com/71536049/112732762-7f650c00-8f01-11eb-893e-8b458bab7210.png)